tariqahmed1912/internship-kloudle/docs/production_setup.md

 ### **Step 2 - Setup Production Server**

-I followed the [official documentation](https://github.com/appsecco/dvna) available on GitHub page to setup DVNA.
+I followed the [official documentation](https://github.com/appsecco/dvna) available on GitHub to setup DVNA.
 DVNA interacts with a MySQL database.
 Store the db configuration in a file named `vars.env`.

 ```bash
 MYSQL_USER=dvna